gabrieljohndusing/general_assembly_jabberwocky_project_5/README.md

   - Scikit-Learn
     - Tfidf-Vectorizer
     - RandomForestClassifier
+  -NLP Tools
     - Gensim
+    - NLTK
+  -Web Deployment
     - Flask
     - Heroku

 ## Project Description

 ### Data Collection

-We collected news articles using Rapid API's News Search API
+News articles were collected using Rapid API's News Search API.
+Additional articles were sourced from [Aylien](https://aylien.com/resources/datasets/natural-disasters-dataset-download), a registration gated news data source.

 ### Preprocessing and Modelling

-There are two stages to our article selection process: classification of articles by disaster, and topic modelling.
+There are two stages to our article selection process:

+1. Search results are filtered based on whethery they are classified to be a news article about a disaster or not.
+2. The filtered articles are then marked with a topic assigned by a trained LDA (Latent Dirichlet Allocation) model.

 #### Disaster Classification